nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 `check-file-format.sh` + adopt `.editorconfigignore`) → `PR 16` (harmonise the
 `*)` unrecognised-mode exit code to `126`) → `PR 17` (bash arrays instead of
-`$files` word-splitting) → `PR 18` (dynamic `check=branch` base via a shared `quality.lib.sh`).
+`$files` word-splitting) → `PR 18` (dynamic `check=branch` base via a shared `quality.lib.sh`) → `PR 23` (repo-wide word-splitting/quoting/globbing audit).
 Originally these were meant to fold into the per-file PRs 7/8/10, but those are now merged and closed, so they are raised as one ordered stack instead.
-Because 16/17/18 each re-touch the same markdown/format scripts, stacking them turns unavoidable overlap into clean successive layers: baseline hygiene first, then a one-line exit-code change, then the array refactor, then the larger base-resolution change on top.
+Because 16/17/18 each re-touch the same markdown/format scripts, stacking them turns unavoidable overlap into clean successive layers: baseline hygiene first, then a one-line exit-code change, then the array refactor, then the larger base-resolution change on top. `PR 23` sits on top of all three, extending the same word-splitting fix to the scripts PR 17 doesn't touch — `check-file-format.sh`'s `$($filter)` splat, `scan-secrets.sh`'s `$cmd` splat, and the equivalent `docker.lib.sh` / Makefile `for … in $(find …)` loops — so every place the repo builds a dynamic argument or file list from an unquoted string is treated consistently.

 **Stack 4 — Toolchain modernisation.** `PR 15` (add the missing native `.tool-versions` pins — `shellcheck`, `hadolint`, `lychee`, `jq` — so native runs